African American Participation in AD Research: Effective Strategies Workshop

 There is no fee to attend this workshop.
 Funding is provided by the National Institute on Aging grant R13AG059415.
 A full schedule will be available in early summer.

-Session 2: Barriers to African American Research Participation
+Session 2: African American ADRD Research Participation: Current Status

-Session 3: “Best Practices” for African American Research Participation
+Session 3: Success in African American ADRD Research Participation

-Session 5: Evidence-based Strategies to Improve African American Recruitment
+Session 5: Improvement Strategies for African American Recruitment

 John C. Morris, MD, Washington University